gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+Note that in an HTML document, multiple elements can have the same `class` attribute.
+So, a CSS class selector style applies to all those elements.

-Note that an HTML element can have multiple classes.
+Also note that an HTML element can have multiple classes.
 For example, `<div class="highlight important">` has two classes: `highlight` and `important`.
 The `div` element will get the styles defined for both classes.

 #### The id selector